Deputy Head of College

 It should always be noted that Senior Residents themselves have a full academic load as well as responsibility for 50 other residents and time consuming medical conditions prevent them being able to deal with these other commitments.

-Where a resident is referred to an ANU counsellor by the staff of the College (Head of College & CEO, Deputy Head of College or Community Coordinator) it is mandatory that the resident accesses this service.
+Where a resident is referred to an ANU counsellor by the staff of the College (Head of College & CEO, Deputy Head of College or Dean) it is mandatory that the resident accesses this service.

 NOTE: It is important that at the time of admission to John XXIII College any residents with a medical condition (including a mental health condition) should report such to the Head of College & CEO or Deputy Head of College.